nxtrace/NTrace-core/README.md

 ### Others

 Although other third-party APIs are integrated in this project, please refer to the official website of the third-party APIs for specific TOS and AUP.
 If you encounter IP data errors, please contact them directly to correct them.

+Differences between version v1.1.2 and v1.1.7-2:
+* Added and fixed support for some third-party GEOIP APIs
+    * ipinfo
+    * ipinfoLocal, which is the offline version of the ipinfo database
+    * chunzhen
+    * ipinsight
+    * (disable-geoip)
+* Added some parameters
+    * For use in secondary development by other projects
+        * JSON output
+        * raw output
+    * Parse only the IPv4/IPv6 addresses of the domain
+    * packet-size to set the ICMP packet size
+    * timeout to set the timeout period
+* Supports accessing APIs through socks5/http proxy
+* Supports more parameters in fasttrace mode
+* Added cache handling to speed up resolution
+* Fixed some bugs

 ## Star History